-PARENTS & TEACHERS: Learn how to make life easier for students who struggle with homework, motivation, underachievement, organization, grades, focus, study skills, time management, emotions, overwhelm & resistance.
-I'm Seth Perler and I help complicated, misunderstood, outside-the-box learners turn it around in a baffling system so they can launch a successful future.
+1. Parents, teachers, therapists, I help outside-the-box, neurodiverse learners turn it around in a baffling system so they can launch a successful future.
 My blog gives you game-changing answers in a sea of misguided educational fluff.

-HOW TO HELP A STUDENT?
-Parents often feel helpless, watching their child drown in school, as they spin their wheels with cookie cutter approaches that don't cut it.
+3. How to help?
+Parents often feel helpless, watching their child drown in school, as they spin their wheels trying to help.
 There’s no time for bs, life isn’t a dress rehearsal.
-Parents are desperate for tools that are 1) practical, 2) that demystify the problem and 3) that consider a child’s unique needs.
+Parents want tools that are 1) practical, 2) that demystify the problem and 3) that consider a child’s unique needs.
 It’s simple, but not easy, and there is so much hope.